7-Day Saint Vincent and the Grenadines Itinerary

 French Verandah: This is the restaurant at Mariners Hotel.
 Everything we had here was good!
 They had nice fish and pasta dishes, as well as a great breakfast menu.

-Wallilabou Anchorage: The plates of food here were delicious and I loved that they had a veggie plate!
+Wallilabou Anchorage: The plates of food here were delicious, and I loved that they had a veggie plate!
 I’m not entirely sure what everything was, but it all tasted good.
-There’s also nothing like drinking rum while sitting inside the set of Pirate of the Caribbean and looking out at the Caribbean Sea!
+There’s also nothing like drinking rum while sitting inside the set of Pirates of the Caribbean and looking out at the Caribbean Sea!

 Official Pirate’s Pub: We didn’t make it to this pub for their highly-rated burgers, but I did bookmark it well before our trip!
 If you’re in Kingstown looking for a meal, this is the place.